-Lionel Birnie: We’re in Briancon Rich for the first stage of the Briancon 2018 King of the Mountain challenge.
+Lionel Birnie: We’re in Briancon Rich for the first stage of the Briancon 2018 King of the Mountains challenge.

 RM: I’ve not hear of that before, is it a new event on the UCI calendar?

-LB: No Rich, it’s five amateur riders who just to come and chase each other up all the climbs in the area and it sounds like a bit of fun too.
+LB: No Rich, it’s five amateur riders who have just come to chase each other up all the climbs in the area and it sounds like a bit of fun too.
 They have a handicap system to try and make a race of each climb and if it all works to plan there could be sprint finishes at the tops of mountains like the Galibier.

 RM: That sounds innovative.
 Maybe the Tour de France could learn from that.